oestrich/grapevine/README.md

 ### Telnet Web Client

+Telnet connections live in the `apps/telnet` application.
+This node holds the telnet connections so the main application can reboot on deploys and not drop active game connections.

 For deployment the telnet application needs to be on its own erlang node.
 You can connect with something similar to:

 ```elixir